Blind Date (1987 film)

-Blind Date is a 1987 American romantic comedy film directed by Blake Edwards and starring Bruce Willis (in his first credited lead role) and Kim Basinger.
-Blind Date earned mostly negative reviews from critics, but was a financial success and opened at number one at the box office.
+Blind Date is a 1987 American romantic comedy film directed by Blake Edwards and written by Dale Launer.
+The film stars Bruce Willis, in his first credited leading film role, alongside Kim Basinger, John Larroquette, and William Daniels.
+It follows workaholic Walter Davis (Willis), whose promising blind date with Nadia Gates (Basinger) descends into a series of increasingly chaotic misadventures after she begins drinking alcohol, provoking the attention of her obsessive former boyfriend.

+Originally developed as a vehicle for Madonna and Sean Penn, the project was recast after Edwards joined as director and requested revisions to the screenplay.
+Principal photography took place between May and July 1986 in Los Angeles, Santa Monica, and Culver City.
+The film's score was composed by Henry Mancini.

+Released by Tri-Star Pictures on March 27, 1987, Blind Date opened at number one at the North American box office and grossed $39.3 million against a $16 million budget.
+Critical reception was negative, with reviewers generally praising individual comic set pieces while criticizing the film's characterization and uneven execution.

 Plot

 Workaholic Walter Davis is under pressure to secure a deal for his employer to manage the vast assets of Japanese industrialist Yakamoto.
 Urgently needing a date for the dinner celebrating the deal, Walter's brother Ted offers him a blind date with his wife Susie's cousin Nadia.
 Ted and Susie warn Walter not to let Nadia drink alcohol as she loses control.

 Walter meets Nadia, finding her beautiful, sweet, and charming, but her obsessive and jealous ex-boyfriend David attacks Walter.
 After evading David, Walter takes Nadia to a recording studio to listen to his friend, and reveals to Nadia that he gave up his dream of being a musician for the security of a steady job.
 Despite the earlier warnings, he gives a reluctant Nadia some champagne.

 At the dinner with Yakamoto, Nadia quickly loses her inhibitions and acts impulsively, calling out Walter's colleague for attempting to seduce her, mocking a waiter for his condescending attitude, and inadvertently spraying Walter's boss with champagne.
 Her actions draw the ire of Yakamoto who expects women to be quiet and subservient.
 After Nadia convinces Yakamoto's meek wife to divorce him and take half his assets, the deal collapses and Walter is fired.

 Walter tries to return Nadia home, but they are repeatedly intercepted by David in vain attempts to reunite with Nadia.
 Upset, Nadia runs off to a disco, followed by Walter, and the pair reconcile while dancing.
 David arrives and instigates a bar brawl, during which Walter and Nadia escape.
-She suggests going to a friend's party but Walter insists on taking her to her home.
+She suggests going to a friend's party but Walter insists on taking her home.
 When Walter arrives at the address Nadia provided, a truck tows the house away, his car is stripped of parts while he is distracted, and muggers accost him, hiding a gun in his car before fleeing as the police arrive.